Aditya-deshmukh-1410/bootstrap_Ecom/README.md

 ## 🚀 Features

-- Responsive navigation bar
+- Responsive layout using Bootstrap Grid system.
-- Hero section with call-to-action
+- Hero section with call-to-action buttons and background image.
-- Cards layout for showcasing content
-- Image section with text overlay
+- Image sections with text overlays for visual appeal.
-- Footer with contact info/social links
-- Mobile-friendly design using Bootstrap Grid
+- Card-based layout to display products or content.
+- Separate pages for Home, About, Products, Contact, Login/Register, and Premium.
+- Contact form layout ready for backend integration.
+- Clean footer with social media and quick links.

 ## 🛠️ Tech Stack